TorahBibleCodes/TorahBibleCodes/README.md

 Pre train a model with a holy book, and generate alternative futures over the end .

-- Extending gamatria datasets
+- Extending gematria datasets

-Converting words to gamatria and extending to infinite as a sequence
+Converting words to gematria and extending to infinite as a sequence

 ## XGboost pattern (XG-ELS, search for unprobable patterns based on linear regresions